Destination Tokyo: Production

-Production on Destination Tokyo began on June 21, 1943 and continued through September 4 of that year.
+Production on Destination Tokyo began on June 21, 1943, and continued through September 4 of that year.
 Members of the cast spent time at the U.S. Navy's Mare Island Naval Shipyard in Vallejo, California, to familiarize themselves with submarine procedures and operations.
 Technical advisors to the film included the captain of the USS Wahoo, Dudley Walker Morton, and crewmember Andy Lennox.
 The Wahoo was reported as missing in action after production on Destination Tokyo completed, sunk by Japanese aircraft in October 1943 while returning home from a patrol in the Sea of Japan.
 Commander Morton and all aboard were lost.
 Thanks to the efforts of the Wahoo Project Group, the wreckage was identified in 2006.

-Previous versions of this article have confused the fictional Copperfin and its fictional mission with the Wahoo.
-The Wahoo did not go on its first patrol until August 1942, and could not have been involved in assisting the Doolittle Raid.

 The existence of a submarine in Tokyo Bay relaying information to the Doolittle Raid is mentioned in the film Thirty Seconds Over Tokyo (1944), based on pilot Ted Lawson's memoir.
 There is a scene on the USS Hornet where Lawson (Van Johnson), fresh from a briefing on the latest positions of the barrage balloons over Tokyo, tells his friend Bob Gray (Robert Mitchum): "You know, the changes in those balloons threw me.
 Just think, a bunch of guys sweating all day in a sub down in Tokyo Bay, guys just like us, sneaking up at night to radio balloon positions..."
 The existence of such a submarine is not part of the participants' or historians' accounts of the raid.
 The Doolittle Raiders detailed description of the raid states that the barrage balloons seen on the raid were a negligible threat.
 There were many other possible intelligence sources for information given out at the briefings.

 The model of the Copperfin used for filming was based on actual American submarines, except that, to confuse the Japanese, it was given equipment and apparatus that were used on numerous different types of subs.
 The film was accurate enough to be used by the Navy as a training tool for submariners.